• Skip to primary navigation

 How are Wontons different from Dumplings?

 1. Ingredients.
 Standard dumpling dough is typically made using just 2 ingredients: flour and water (sometimes a little salt is added).
-While wonton dough is often made with the addition of eggs.
+Wonton dough is often made with the addition of eggs.

 2. Thickness & Texture.
 Dumpling wrappers are usually thicker than wontons and have a little more "chew" to them.
 Whereas a good wonton (according to my Sichuan family and friends) must be paper-thin.
 No matter what, a good dumpling or wonton should have a pleasant chew to them.